kathawala/test-generator-backend/README.md

 Sending the `browser_type` variable is necessary.
-Then, for every action which needs to be generated, make the appropriate object for that action and insert it into the array.
+Then, for every action which needs to be generated, make the appropriate object for that action and insert it into the `actions` array.
 The order of the actions in the array is the order of execution of the generated program.

 ### Actions